Rush Limbaugh, mind over chatter, starting a million conversations each day and revitalizing the American news cycle, frankly.

 I think it was on her Facebook page.

-And you know what people say about Sarah Palin.
+And you know what people say about Sarah Palin?

-She's she's an idiot.
+She's an idiot.

-Sarah Palin don't make me joke.
+Sarah Palin, don't make me joke.

-Don't make me Sarah Palin!
+Don't make me Sarah Palin.

-Sarah Palin, never gonna be president.
+Sarah Palin, never going to be president.

-Sarah Palin, you go you kidding me, she isn't clueless.
+Sarah Palin, are you kidding me?

 How can you get rid of something that wasn't there?